 Hyflex-650 Side Effects

-Note: This page contains information about the side effects of acetaminophen / phenyltoloxamine.
-Some of the dosage forms included on this document may not apply to the brand name Hyflex-650.
+Note: This document contains side effect information about acetaminophen / phenyltoloxamine.
+Some of the dosage forms listed on this page may not apply to the brand name Hyflex-650.

 For the Consumer